Spring 2024

-We are excited to announce the Spring 2024 Palaeoverse Lecture Series focused on software development and methodological approaches in palaeontology.
+We are excited to announce the Winter 2024/25 Palaeoverse Lecture Series focused on software development and methodological approaches in palaeontology.
 The aim of this lecture series is to promote the use of new tools in the field and to give researchers a platform to showcase their work.
 The format is intended to be flexible but will generally include a short seminar followed by a demonstration of the speaker’s software toolkit and/or method and will conclude with a group discussion.

-Lectures will be held on the last Thursday of each month from 14:00–15:00 UTC.
+Lectures will be held on the last Thursday of each month from 16:00–17:00 UTC (12:00 EDT)*.

 This semester, we will be joined by the following four speakers: